tessyjames/Intune-PowerShell-Management/Scenario Modules/IntuneFirewallRulesMigration/README.md

 ### Operating System

-The project has been developed and tested on Windows 10 1903.
+The project has been developed and tested on Windows 10 1903 and with PowerShell Version 5.1.18362.145.

 ### Dependencies